planetwerth/theory/README.md

-Here’s the revised README, refined for clarity, depth, and expanded explanation of the Imaginary and Ethical Tensors.
+Here’s the revised model, integrating the unification aspects while distinguishing clearly between grounded physics and speculative extensions.
+This version reflects the evolving nature of the theory—honest about its speculative components while preserving the core structure that ties ethics into the framework of physics.

 ---